 All of a sudden, Ash came out of his room.
-He said “You slept in too?!”
-I said “Yup!”
+He said, “You slept in too?!”
+I said, “Yup!”
 Ash started making breakfast and showed me a short documentary about Whistler.

 The documentary told the history of Whistler – it was formed in the 1960s as an attempt to host the Olympics.
-Being a ski town the 60s, its population was heavily into drugs.
+Being a ski town in the 60s, its population was heavily into drugs.
 Whistler Mountain was frequented by traditional skiers and speed skaters, and when Blackholm Mountain came along right next to it, it quickly became the mountain for snowboarders and freestyle skiers.
 There was a big rivalry between the two until the Peak to Peak gondola was built in 2007-2008, connecting the two mountains.
 In 2010, the Winter Olympics were finally held in Whistler.

 Ash was 65 years old and retired.
-He’s originally from Canada, but moved to the US when he was 12.
+He’s originally from Canada but moved to the US when he was 12.
 He lived in Denver, Seattle, Portland, and LA.
 Ash moved back to Canada in 1999 and six years ago started a bike tour company.
 His Airbnb came with a three-hour electric bike tour, which is why I booked with him.

 Ash was a character.
 He was around 5’11” and was fit, but had a big belly.
 He had white hair and a small white goatee.
-Ash has six stents in his heart and said “From ages 40-60, you lose 50% of muscle mass if you don’t do strength training.”
-When he lived in Seattle, he had a high pressure job that wasn’t good for his heart.
-Ash gave up his green card to the US when Trump was elected and now the US won’t let him back him, even to visit.
+Ash has six stents in his heart and said, “From ages 40-60, you lose 50% of muscle mass if you don’t do strength training.”
+When he lived in Seattle, he had a high-pressure job that wasn’t good for his heart.
+Ash gave up his green card to the US when Trump was elected, and now the US won’t let him back him, even to visit.
 He seemed regretful about that decision.

 Ash told me more about Whistler and why he loves it.
 There are only 10,000 residents, but they host between 30,000-70,000 tourists a day.
 All of the jobs available are in hospitality.
 A lot of people volunteer for perks around the city.
 For example, you could volunteer to be a greeter at one of the museums and get a yearly bus pass.
 Or do a volunteer shift for 22 weeks and get a ski pass ($1,500).
 Ash said the small town and all of the volunteer work means you often run into the same folks, which helps to ensure people are nice to each other.
 You will likely end up working or volunteering with that person down the road, so you don’t want it to be awkward.

-I drove to the physiotherapy place and had a 30 minute appointment.
+I drove to the physiotherapy place and had a 30-minute appointment.
 I wasn’t sure what to expect.
 The girl who was helping me was from the UK.
 She said that because of my limited movement, she would do some pressure points as I sat on the table.
 I’m not sure that it helped at all, but it was worth a try.
 The girl told me about how she was getting married next year and wanted to do a big road trip around British Columbia, so she was asking me for tips.

 This place was incredible!
 It’s situated in the mountains, has two hot tubs, several saunas, cold pools, relaxation rooms, and fire pits.
-I arrived at the front desk at 5:30 pm and the girl gave me instructions: spend 10-15 minutes in one of the hot areas, 10 seconds washing in the cold, and then 10-15 minutes in a relaxation room.
+I arrived at the front desk at 5:30 pm, and the girl gave me instructions: spend 10-15 minutes in one of the hot areas, 10 seconds washing in the cold, and then 10-15 minutes in a relaxation room.
 Then do it all over again, and again, and again.

 I put on my swimsuit and headed for a hot tub.
-There is no talking of any kind allowed so it made me feel less alone since nobody else could talk to their buddy.
-It wasn’t crowded because it was off-season and I was excited to try each room.
+There is no talking of any kind allowed, so it made me feel less alone since nobody else could talk to their buddy.
+It wasn’t crowded because it was off-season, and I was excited to try each room.
 It was cold and sometimes raining outside, so the heat felt good.
 It was fun being outside in the rain in a hot tub.

 After about an hour, I went back up to the cafe inside to eat some dinner.
 I was upset when I saw they decided to close the kitchen early because they didn’t have enough staff.
 All I could get was a yogurt parfait and a piece of cheesecake for $13.

 I went back down to enjoy the luxurious spa.
 My favorite steam room was the eucalyptus room.
 I kept rotating between hot tubs, steam rooms, and relaxation rooms.
-It reminded me of the movie, Last Holiday, where Queen Latifah thinks she’s dying so she spends her life savings living it up in Switzerland.
+It reminded me of the movie, Last Holiday, where Queen Latifah thinks she’s dying, so she spends her life savings living it up in Switzerland.
 I stayed until they closed at 9:00 pm.

 Thanks for reading!
-Hit the Like button or leave a comment!
+Hit the Like button or leave a comment below!